 This year, we will be awarding fellowships to graduate students working in the areas of:

 The Adobe Research Fellowship consists of:

-- An opportunity to interview for an internship at Adobe.
+- May qualify for an opportunity to interview for an internship at Adobe

 A committee of Adobe researchers will be reviewing all applicants and will choose the recipients at their discretion.
 Recipients are selected based on their research (creative, impactful, important, and realistic in scope), how their work would contribute to Adobe, their technical skills (ability to build complex computer programs), and their personal skills (problem-solving ability, communication, leadership, organizational skills, ability to work in teams).
 Students may be invited for phone interviews for internship opportunities prior to Fellowship winner selection.

 In order to be considered for the 2021 Adobe Research Fellowship, students must meet the following criteria:

 - Remain an active, full-time student in a PhD program for the full duration of 2022 or forfeit the award.

 - Cannot have a relative working for Adobe Research.

 How to Apply?